By Lawrence Haywood, Jun 21, 2024

 Bach Ma National Park

 The fertile banks of the Perfume River and its many run-offs have benefitted more than just the city of Hue.
 Several villages that settled around the river system have developed in time, but practice traditional crafts in the same manner that they would have tens or even hundreds of years ago.
-In Vietnam, entire villages can specialise in, and become famous for, one craft; the plethora of villages around Hue have made names for themselves in several different crafts that are exported around the country and even some around Asia.
+In Vietnam, entire villages can specialize in, and become famous for, one craft; the plethora of villages around Hue have made names for themselves in several different crafts that are exported around the country and even some around Asia.

 Non Bai Tho